howardisaacson/Intro-to-Astro-2021/Week5_tess_photometry/README.md

 # Assignments:

-1. Complete pandas and TESS tutorials
+1. Complete the TESS tutorial.
+Which TESS planet did you choose to rediscover and why?
 2. Look through this [Dropbox](https://www.dropbox.com/sh/jkslarj06iuvq2e/AAB5PENEy83B5rHihd2x9nEQa?dl=0) full of readings about race, gender, and other identities & the scientific community.
 Spend an hour (time yourself) reading whatever interests you.
 Write a two paragraph reflection about what you read.